-MBA program requirements consist of mandatory core business knowledge courses (18/21 credits), elective specialization courses (12/15 credits) and an MBA capstone research project (3 credits).
+MBA program requirements consist of mandatory core business knowledge courses (21 credits), elective specialization courses (12 credits) and an MBA capstone research project (3 credits).
 Moreover, students majoring in oil and gas management are required to complete a practicum of 1 to 2 month practical training period at various petroleum industry companies and organizations.
 All in all, students are required to successfully complete 36 credits to graduate.
-The mandatory Core Business Knowledge Courses (18/21 Credits) are listed below:
+The mandatory Core Business Knowledge Courses (21 Credits) are listed below:

+Course Title Credits

+BADM 505 Business Research Methods 3

+BADM 515 Quantitative Modeling for Business 3

+BECN 500 Applied Business Economics 3

+BFIN 520 Corporate Financial Planning 3

+BMGT 500 Strategic Planning and Business Policy 3

+BMKT 510 Strategic Marketing Management 3

+In addition to to the above six mandatory courses, students on the General I Business

-Course Title Credits BADM 505 Business Research Methods 3 BADM 515 Quantitative Modeling for Business 3 BECN 500 Applied Business Economics 3 BFIN 520 Corporate Financial Planning 3 BMGT 500 Strategic Planning and Business Policy 3 BMKT 510 Strategic Marketing Management 3 In addition to the above six mandatory courses, students on the General Business Management track must take BACC 500 - Managerial Accounting, and students on the Oil and Gas Oil and Gas Management track must take BACC 505 - Accounting for Oil and Gas.
+In addition to the above six mandatory courses, students on the General Business Management track must take BACC 500 - Managerial Accounting, and students on the Oil and Gas Management track must take BACC 505 - Accounting for Oil and Gas.